Prompt Periodicity in the GRB 211211A Precursor: Black-hole or magnetar engine?: Discussion

 For each pulse, the first peak is the result of the collision of shells 0 \& 1 within that pulse complex.
 The individual Lorentz factors for each shell, across all pulse complexes, have values such that no shell from an earlier pulse will be caught by the merged shell (eq. \ref{eq:merged_gamma}) in the following pulse.

 The decaying peak luminosity structure is a distinct feature of the precursor, and may be related to the damping of the mechanism responsible for the periodicity.
 This analysis demonstrates that the precursor's temporal phenomenology can be recreated with a simple baryonic shell collision model for GRB prompt emission.
 Via the multiple shell modelling, and by summing the individual shell masses in Table \ref{tab:peaks_in_pulses}, the total mass within the precursor is $1.90\times10^{-6}$\,M$_{\sun}$, if the emission were isotropic.
-Using the jet half-opening angle $\theta=3{\fdg}27$ from the afterglow modelling in \cite{rastinejad2022} and assuming bipolar jets, the mass in the precursor is $2.99\times10^{-9}$\,M$_{\sun}$; assuming a jet-to-accretion efficiency of $\eta\sim0.01$, the accretion rate for the precursor would be $\simeq2.99\times10^{-7}$\,${{\rm M}}_{\sun}$s$^{-1}$ -- well within the constraints expected for a low-energy jet.
+Using the jet half-opening angle\footnote{The precursor outflow may have a different opening angle than that determined by the afterglow model, which we use here for convenience and lack of better information.} $\theta=3{\fdg}27$ from the afterglow modelling in \cite{rastinejad2022} and assuming bipolar jets, the mass in the precursor is $2.99\times10^{-9}$\,M$_{\sun}$; assuming a jet-to-accretion efficiency of $\eta\sim0.01$, the accretion rate for the precursor would be $\simeq2.99\times10^{-7}$\,${{\rm M}}_{\sun}$s$^{-1}$ -- well within the constraints expected for a low-energy jet.
 If we assume an accretion rate $\sim10^{-2}{{\rm M}}_{\sun}$s$^{-1}$, then the accretion-to-jet efficiency for the precursor is $\eta\sim 10^{-5}$, consistent with the $NN-T_c$ and $NN-T_s$ models from \cite{gottlieb2023}, where the $T$ indicates an initially toroidal magnetic field.